 Méthode Cap Classique

 Méthode Cap Classique is the name given to traditional method sparkling wines from South Africa.
-These wines are typically made from the traditional Champagne grapes, Chardonnay and Pinot Noir.
+These wines are typically made from Chardonnay and Pinot Noir grapes.

 Written by Christine Kamine Account Development Manager – Americas West